r-hills/Word_Repeat_Counter/README.md

 3. Start PHP server from ~/<root>/web/ with localhost:<port#>
 4. Open http://localhost:<port#> in a web browser

-NOTE: Windows users who want to run this locally on their Windows PC MUST uncomment the line of code at the top of the ReadCounter.php file for set_include_path() and include the path to their working directory!
+*NOTE: Windows users who want to run this locally on their Windows PC MUST uncomment the line of code at the top of the ReadCounter.php file for set_include_path() and replace the path listed with their working directory!

 ### Technologies Used